Ottitsch/master/README.md

 **Subtotal Foundations, Core, Transferable Skills:** 27.0 ECTS

 Im going to sign up for all VA Extensions
-Im going to pick 1 course from ML AND 1 course from BD
 In case it gets too much Im going to drop Extensions / Cores as I see fit

 ---